 Proper justice done to the folklore by God of War

 God of War takes a daring yet cautious approach towards their depiction of Norse mythology.
 They have made it a priority to treat the entire concept with utmost respect and awareness.
-To conclude, the franchise has done a wonderful job in portraying elements of Norse mythology.
-It’s what makes the game one of the best-selling videogames of the century.
-To all mutual fans of Norse mythology and fantasy videogames, it’s safe to say that you can’t go wrong with this one!
+To conclude, the franchise has done an excellent job portraying Norse mythology elements.
+It is what makes the game one of the best-selling video games of the century.
+To all mutual fans of Norse mythology and fantasy video games, it is safe to say that you can’t go wrong with this one!